rberenguel/crossfire/desc-rev.md

 ### Components

 - 1 8x8 board
-- 2 player dice (distinguishable colors, e.g., blue and red) representing ships.
+- 4 player dice (distinguishable colors, e.g., two of each blue and red) representing ships.
 - 3 neutral dice (e.g., brown) representing asteroids.
-- A method for tracking Hull Points (paper and pencil).

 ### Core Ship Rules

 - **Hull Points (HP)**: A ship's health.
 Starts at 6.
 If it reaches 0, the ship is destroyed.
+It is counted by one of the dies.
-- **Speed**: A ship's velocity, represented by the number facing up on its die (pips).
+- **Speed**: A ship's velocity, represented by the number facing up on one of its die (pips).
 The minimum Speed is 1.
 - **The Golden Rule**: A ship's **Speed cannot exceed its current HP**.
   - If damage causes HP to drop below the current Speed, the Speed is immediately reduced to match the new HP.
   - A player cannot choose to accelerate if their Speed is already equal to their HP.